angusgbishop/PnPCAM/README.md

-# OpenPnPVis
+# PnPCAM

-OpenPnPVis is an [Open Hardware](https://www.oshwa.org/definition/) project dedicated to bringing high-quality machine vision to the various open source pick-and-place projects.
+PnPCAM is an [Open Hardware](https://www.oshwa.org/definition/) project dedicated to bringing high-quality machine vision to the various open source pick-and-place projects.

 This project is very much **in development**, clone at your own risk!